Q1 highlights for 2019/20

 - At the beginning of the semester, disposable cup use crept up again due to the influx of new students and visitors.
 We continue to work closely with UoE Cafés to encourage customers to buy and use a reusable cup in order to avoid our latte levy, now raised to 30p.

-- The Sustainability Awards have drawn new interest from around the University by offices and labs who are looking for tools and approaches to implement actions in their areas.
+- The Sustainability Awards have drawn new interest from around the University by offices and labs that are looking for tools and approaches to implement actions in their areas.
 45 staff teams are currently working towards a mix of Bronze, Siler and Gold Awards, and 24 student residences are doing the same.
 35% of University staff are now reached by the Sustainability Awards.

 - We launched a new Sustainability Champions network to capitalise on growing interest in sustainability from staff and students.
 219 staff and 155 students signed up in the first few weeks, and at our launch event, there wasn’t a spare seat in the house.
 This new network replaces the Energy Coordinator and Waste Coordinator networks and will give the University community lots of practical advice on how to be more sustainable both here and at home.